East Asian Languages and Literatures

 Special Requirements for the Ph.D.
 Degree

 During the first three years of study, students are required to take at least fourteen term courses.
 Usually students complete twelve term courses in the first and second years, and then take two tutorials or two seminars in the third year.
 Students concentrating in Chinese or Japanese literature are encouraged to take at least one term course in Western literature or literary theory.
+Graduate courses taken for a grade of Satisfactory/Unsatisfactory in other departments in which those courses are counted toward that department’s doctoral course requirements will be counted toward the fourteen-course requirement.
 By the end of the second year, all students must prove their proficiency in a language other than their primary language of study that is relevant to their course of study and is approved by the director of graduate studies (DGS).
 By the end of the third year, students specializing in premodern Japanese literature must pass a reading test in literary Chinese.
 At the end of the second full academic year, the student must take a written examination in the language of the student’s specialization, including both its modern and premodern forms.

 At the end of each academic year, until a student is admitted to candidacy, a faculty committee will review the student’s progress.
 For the second-year review, the student must submit a revised seminar research paper, on a topic selected in consultation with the adviser, no later than April 1 of the fourth term.
 No later than the end of the sixth term the student will take the qualifying oral examination.
 The exam will cover three fields distinguished by period and/or genre in one or more East Asian national literatures or in other fields closely related to the student’s developing specialization.
 These fields and accompanying reading lists will be selected in consultation with the examiners and the DGS in order to allow the student to demonstrate knowledge and command of a range of topics.
 After having successfully passed the qualifying oral examination, students will be required to submit a dissertation prospectus to the department for approval by September 1 of the seventh term in order to complete the process of admission to candidacy for the Ph.D.